km127pl/minerscompanion/README.md

 If you would like to contribute to Miner's Companion, please fork the repository and submit a pull request.

+### Localization

+If you notice that the mod is not in the language that you speak, hop onto our [crowdin page](https://crowdin.com/project/miners-companion) to help localize it!

 ## License

 This project is licensed under the GNU GPLv3 license - see the [LICENSE](LICENSE) file for details.